APogue/APogue.github.io/_posts/posts/2024-08-10-Article-Draft.md

 ## Student and Faculty Opinions

+- The term "Zionist" is extremely divisive

+	- The pro-Palestinian movement is being deliberately vague about its definition, in order to pose its target of Israeli statehood as a target on "expansionist colonizers"

+		- ADL definition

+		- video

+		- Reddit

+		- JVP

+		- Hamas doctrine and evidence of anti-Israeli rhetoric

 - Students felt they didn't have an "American viewpoint" when it came to the pro-Palestinian protests

 	- Without any support or condemnation with respect to organizational rhetoric, a vacuum is created